Narolith/GalaxyBot/README.md

 This is a Discord bot designed to provide custom built functionality to the Galaxy Gaming Group server.

-#### Modules:
+#### File Descriptions:

-###### Information:

-These commands provide functionality to pull information from discord
+######app.py

+File contains the main application logic such as:
+- Loads the configuration to provide the discord token
+- Initializes logger used to track error, warning, and information messages
+- Creates discord bot object with all intents
+- Creates music player object to use with music commands
+- Starts birthday job task to run daily database cleanup and birthday messages

+######db.py

+File contains database logic such as:
+- Loads the configuration to provide database connection string
+- creates birthdays table in database with Birthday Schema (Uses SqlAlchemy)
+- Maintains a sessionmaker used to access database

+######music_player.py:

+File contains music player logic such as:

+- MusicPlayer class that tracks current song, queue, voice client, text channel, bot, and if player is stopped
+- check_player - Checks if music player needs to load and play the next song
+- play_song - Grabs the first song in the queue and sends it to the voice channel and announces that to the text channel

+######cogs/birthday_commands.py:

+File contains the cog for birthday commmands such as:

+- /add_birthday {month} {day} - Adds the month/day birthday for the current user
+- /remove_birthday - Removes the birthday for the current user
+- /check_birthday - Displays the birthday for the current user

+######cogs/info_commands.py:

+File contains the cog for information commands such as:
-/server - Pulls information about the current server such as server name, owner name, created date, online member count, and total member count
+- /server - Pulls information about the current server such as server name, owner name, created date, online member count, and total member count

-/info {User} - Pulls information about the user provided (or the current user if none provided) such as name, created date, joined date, roles, and status
+- /info {User} - Pulls information about the user provided (or the current user if none provided) such as name, created date, joined date, roles, and status

-###### Birthday:

-These commands provide functionality to track user birthdays (for birthday messages!)

-/add_birthday {month} {day} - Adds the month/day birthday for the current user

-/remove_birthday - Removes the birthday for the current user

-/check_birthday - Displays the birthday for the current user

-###### Music:

-These commands provide functionality to listen music and manage the music player
+######cogs/music_commands.py:

+File contains the cog for msuic commands such as:

-/play {query} - Looks up the url if one is provided or searches for the song name and adds it to the player
+- /play {query} - Looks up the url if one is provided or searches for the song name and adds it to the player

-/stop - Stops the music player
+- /stop - Stops the music player

-/skip - Skips the current playing song
+- /skip - Skips the current playing song

-/list - Lists the current song queue in the music player
+- /list - Lists the current song queue in the music player

-/leave - Makes the bot leave the voice channel
+- /leave - Makes the bot leave the voice channel

+######utils/birthday.py

+File contains utilities to support birthday commands such as:

+- daily_birthday_jobs - Task that tracks and starts daily database cleanup and birthday messages
+- set_run_time - Sets the next runtime for the daily birthday jobs
+- database_cleanup - searches the database for stale birthdays that belong to users no longer in the server
+- birthday_message - searches for birthdays for todays date and announces them to the server

+######utils/embed.py

+File contains utilities to support embed building such as:

+- error_embed - Builds embed with default configuration for error messages
+- embed - Builds embed with default configuration for generic messages
+- music_embed - Builds embed with default configuration for music messages